Comparing Survey Results

 How to compare two Surveys

-1. Select Benchmarking from the side navigation
+1. Select Heatmaps from the side navigation

 3. Once the report is open, select a survey from the Compare to dropdown list